-Some of the top boardwalks along the Jersey Shore from north to south include:
+Explore some of the top boardwalks along the Jersey Shore, from north to south:

-Seaside Heights: The Jenkinson’s Breakwater Beach Water Park at Casino Pier is just the start of the action happening along the one-mile-long Seaside Heights Boardwalk.
-The Casino Pier also has an amusement park with the latest state-of-the-art rides, classic Boardwalk amusement rides and children’s rides.
+Seaside Heights is a hotbed of entertainment and attractions, and the Jenkinson’s Breakwater Beach Water Park at Casino Pier is just the start of the action happening along the one-mile boardwalk.
+The Casino Pier also has an amusement park with state-of-the-art rides, classic boardwalk amusement rides and children’s rides.

 Perhaps the most well-known boardwalk of them all, this historic destination was the world’s first boardwalk, built in 1870.
 Today, the boardwalk still draws in beachgoing visitors seeking entertainment, shopping, dining and a little fresh air.
 While you're here, don't miss the historic Steel Pier, built in 1898.
 After a $23 million renovation, the Pier now has more than 25 kid-friendly and “extreme” rides, as well as an amusement arcade.
 Another exciting attraction along the Atlantic City boardwalk is Ripley’s Believe or Not!
 Museum, where visitors can marvel at everything from the world’s smallest production car to real shrunken heads.

 It's no wonder that Ocean City has been dubbed the No. 1 family beach community in the country.
 With its family-friendly amusements, live music performances and an alcohol-free atmosphere, this is an ideal beachfront spot to take the kids.
 Don't miss the Adventure Island Water Park, which has more than 35 family-friendly rides, water slides and miniature golf.
 During July and August, every Thursday is “Family Night” on the boardwalk, meaning you can enjoy free live entertainment and activities.